Dynamical aspects of $\sigma$-machines: Introduction

 While things are usually rather manageable when considering a deterministic process, they become much more challenging if the problem is considered in its full generality, that is, if the sorting algorithm is not fixed.
 For instance, sorting with two consecutive stacks is still considered among the hardest open problems in combinatorics.
+Pierrot and Rossin~\cite{PR} proved that the problem of deciding whether a given permutation is sortable is polynomial-time solvable.
 It is known that sortable permutations form a class with infinite basis, but both the basis and the enumeration of the class remain unknown.
 In attempt to obtain a better understanding of this problem, Cerbai, Claesson and Ferrari~\cite{CeClF} introduced $\sigma$-stacks and $\sigma$-machines.
 The underlying idea is rather simple.
 An increasing stack can be equivalently regarded as a $21$-avoiding stack (briefly $21$-stack), meaning that at any point the $21$-stack is not allowed to contain an occurrence of the pattern $21$ (once again reading its content from top to bottom).
 The $\sigma$-stack is obtained by replacing~$21$ with a given permutation~$\sigma$.
 Finally, the $\sigma$-machine consists in making a pass through a $\sigma$-stack, followed by a pass through a $21$-stack, each time using a greedy procedure.
 This is an extremely natural generalization of West's device, which is obtained by simply choosing $\sigma=21$.
 The combinatorics underlying $\sigma$-machines proved to be extremely rich, and led to several follow-up papers.
 The first two~\cite{CeClF,CeClFS} were devoted to the study of the so-called $\sigma$-sortable permutations, for specific choices of $\sigma$.
 The $(\sigma,\tau)$-machine~\cite{BCKV,Be} generalized the $\sigma$-machine to pairs of patterns.
 The current author~\cite{Ce} extended the domain of $\sigma$-machines to Cayley permutations.

 The main objective of this paper is to continue the study of $\sigma$-machines in a twofold way.
 Initially we focus on $\sigma$-sortable permutations and show that in most cases they avoid a certain bivincular pattern.
 Then we initiate the study of $\sigma$-sorted permutations, shifting our focus to the outputs produced by the $\sigma$-stack.